playermissile/scrolling_tutorial/index.rst

 that number of scan lines in the first line of the display list, essentially shortening the number of displayed lines.

 This will become more clear with an example.
-First, let's see what happen just by turning on the vertical scrolling bit on a display list.
+First, let's see what happens just by turning on the vertical scrolling bit on a display list.

 First Display List With Scrolling